 Spy shot of mid-engine Corvette prototype testing in public showing dual caliper rear brakes - Automobile Magazine

 It could be to increase stopping power by increasing the clamping force over a larger area.
 Race cars in the past such as the Porsche 956 have used dual brake calipers in the back.
 With the engine in the middle, rear wheels should have more available grip, while simultaneously taking away some from the front.
 That, in turn, would increase the rears braking capacity and therefore increase heat generated there.
 Unlike front brakes, however, which have the entire front fascia to utilize for some air inlets/intakes to duct air for brake cooling, the rear is more restricted, especially as you move the engine to the back because the engine will be fighting over every inch of surface area to gain as much air as possible for combustion as well as cooling.

 Another possibility is much simpler; it's a parking brake.
-Cars that have used a second brake caliper as a parking brake are Ferrari F430, Lamborghini Murcielago, Aston Martin Vantage, and probably others.
+Cars that have used a second brake caliper as a parking brake are Ferrari F430, Lamborghini Murcielago, Aston Martin Vantage, McLaren Senna, and probably others.
 Judging by the size, I'd say it's just a parking brake.